michaelfaerber/data-set-knowledge-graph/README.md

 The constructed dataset knowledge graph (DSKG) is publicly available at [http://dskg.org](http://dskg.org).
 Folgende Skripte um KG semi-automatisch zu erstellen.

-## Knowledge Graph Construction:
+## Knowledge Graph Construction

 We use the following database with metadata about datasets for the creation of the DSKG:
 1. OpenAIRE-Dataset: We consider a subset of the [OpenAIRE Research Graph dump](https://zenodo.org/record/3516918) which contains metadata about datasets.
 The used dump is created with this code: [https://github.com/michaelfaerber/OpenAIRE](https://github.com/michaelfaerber/OpenAIRE).
 2. Wikidata-Dataset: We use instances of the classes of [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) which represent datasets.
 The instances of the [relevant classes](wikidata-dataset/SPARQL_wikidata_dataset.txt) and their properties can be accessed based on semantic queries via the publicly available [Wikidata SPARQL endpoint](https://query.wikidata.org).

-### Identify publications from the MAG which contain mentions of datasets:
+### Identify publications from the MAG which contain mentions of datasets
 We use a string-based algorithm to detect mentions of datasets in papers.
 We use the files containing the paper abstracts and citation context of the MAG-dump for the matching.
 For dataset from OpenAIRE, we use the following metadata information to recognize dataset in the files: [``title``](string-matching-MAKG-dumps/data/OpenAIRE_title.txt), [``originalId``](string-matching-MAKG-dumps/data/OpenAIRE_originalId.txt) and [``doi``](string-matching-MAKG-dumps/data/OpenAIRE_doi.txt).
 For dataset from Wikidata, we use: [``itemLabel``](string-matching-MAKG-dumps/data/Wikidata_itemLabel.txt), [``altLabel``](string-matching-MAKG-dumps/data/WikidataAltLabel.txt), [``officialWebsite``](string-matching-MAKG-dumps/data/Wikidata_owebsite.txt), [``workURL``](string-matching-MAKG-dumps/data/Wikidata_workURL.txt) and [``url``](string-matching-MAKG-dumps/data/Wikidata_url.txt).

   1. The first step is to filter out the most frequently used English words for the match.
 The following Script calculates this not considered intersection: [``match_text_corpus.py``](string-matching-MAKG-dumps/match_text_corpus.py)